COMP1100-PAL/comp1100-pal.github.io/_posts/2018-03-19-basic-recursion.md

 Question 7.
-Write a function that takes an Integer input and calculates the Fibonacci number corresponding to the input.
+a) Write a function that takes an Integer input and calculates the Fibonacci number corresponding to the input.
 Remember,
 `Fib 0 = 0`
 `Fib 1 = 1`
 `Fib n = the sum of the previous two Fibonacci numbers`

+b) This is an example of a function that does the same computation multiple times.
+Why might this slow down the function?
+Draw a tree diagram to demonstrate the recursive nature of this function.
+Do you see duplicated trees?
+What does this represent?